DimosMellios/DarkShotLearning/README.md

 # DarkShotLearning + DarkTNN
-**-One Shot Learning with Siamese Neural Networks on Dark Web Images -Triplet Siamese Neural Networks with Triplet Loss**
+**One Shot Learning with Siamese Neural Networks on Dark Web Images -Triplet Siamese Neural Networks with Triplet Loss**

+**Overview**
-In this project the Label-Agnostic Siamese and Triplet Siamese Neural Networks are used on One-Shot and Few-Shot experiments.
-I tested images of various sizes that (mainly) depict illegal drugs.
+In this project the Label-Agnostic Siamese and Triplet Siamese Neural Networks are used for One-Shot and Few-Shot experiments.
+In general, the Siamese Neural Networks are (two) identical neural networks that are trained in parallel.
+The neural networks produce embeddings (128,256,..,etc) from the input images which are then used to identify the similarities of the two outputs.
+The similarity of the two embeddings is calculated through the contrastive loss function.

+The models were tested on images of various sizes that (mainly) depict illegal drugs.

 The datasets used for the experiments are consisted by 3500 images scraped from the Dark Web
   - There are 11 main categories